Friday, September 19, 2025

 The scaffolds, on down to

-The present day, all of London
+The present day London

 Under construction once again.